randomtruffles/Dominion_League/rules.md

 ### <a name="4.11"></a>4.11.
 Suspending games

-If you or your opponent have connection issues, or otherwise cannot continue a game (e.g. due to connection issues or time constraints), you should suspend the game.
-Note the game ID and use the Load Old Game button to reload the same game another time.
+If you or your opponent have connection issues, or otherwise cannot continue a game (e.g. due to time constraints), you should suspend the game.
+Note the game ID, then resign the game.
+Resigning in this situation will not be considered a loss, and is necessary to ensure the server considers the game completed, as an in-progress game cannot be loaded at a new table.
+Use the Load Old Game button to reload the same game another time.

 <a name="4.11.1"></a>4.11.1.
 Prior to resuming a suspended game, you may not load the game by ID, practice the kingdom, discuss it with other players, or otherwise study the game.